 With a stencil, it doesn’t matter as much because your masked area will break up the inked areas.

 At this point, I lifted up my stencil and decided I needed – you guessed it – glittery goodness!
-I spritzed my stencil with a sparkle mist, then lifted the stencil away and allowed my background time to dry.
+I spritzed my stencil with Sparkle Spritz, then lifted the stencil away and allowed my background time to dry.

 When it’s ready (it took maybe 10 minutes – I sprayed it pretty heavily LOL), go ahead and trim it to 5.25″x4″.
 This gets rid of any questionable edges and leaves you with a nice uniform design.
 You can mat your panel if you like, or you can stick it directly to your card front just the way it is after you finish putting it together.
 I did mat mine; I felt like I needed to break up the white a little.